bnewm0609/qa-decontext/README.md

         snippet: The text snippet to decontextualize.
         context: The context to incorporate into the decontextualization.
 This context must include the snippet.
         additional_contexts: Additional context to use in the decontextualization (eg papers that are cited in the snippet).
         pipeline: The pipeline to run on the snippet.
+If not provided, a default retrieval-based pipeline will be run.
         return_metadata: Flag for returning the PaperSnippet object with intermediate outputs.
 (See below).

     Returns: